Cooking white rice to perfection is hard enough, but have you ever tried creating mouth-watering brown rice using a pan and some boiling water?

 Avoid removable cords as these detachable alternatives are usually less reliable and awkward to use.

 While all rice cookers come with handles, they’re not all made from the right material.
 We find this kind of design oversight inexcusable as it’s potentially dangerous.

 Make sure any rice cookers on your shortlist have cool-touch handles.

 Check that the rice cookers you’re considering come with the cooking functions you need.

 Many of these appliances allow you to cook up porridge.
 A handful of the better models serve as slow cookers, too.
 We would recommend investing a little extra and opting for one of these models, but only if you think you’ll get good use out of it.

-The same applies for all cooking functions.
-Don’t just hunt out the rice cookers packed with most settings if you don’t think you’ll make full use of them.
+The same applies to all cooking functions.
+So don’t just hunt out the rice cookers packed with most settings if you don’t think you’ll make full use of them.

 All rice cookers will keep your cooked rice warm, many for up to 12 hours.

 The main difference is that some models take care of this automatically while others demand you punch a setting.